 - Color.
 Bright colors will entice one parrot but might intimidate another.

 - Material.
-Toys that are very furry might seem too much like a real animals.
+Very furry toys might seem too much like real animals.

-If your parrot runs away every time it sees you, this can mean that your parrot:
+If your parrot runs away every time it sees you, it may distrust or fear you.
+Signs of fear include:

 - Hissing sounds